Tactical Air Support

 Tactical Air Support, Inc. (Tactical Air) is an American defense contractor headquartered in Reno, Nevada at Reno-Stead Airport.
 Some of its employees are former fighter weapons school and operational commanders, instructors, and/or test pilots that specialize in advanced tactical air support.
 Tactical Air provides consulting and commercial air services (including JTAC training, UAV chase, flight training, maintenance, logistics, and adversary support) to U.S. and allied forces in a manner similar to the Naval Strike and Air Warfare Center (NSAWC) and the USAF Weapons School.
 TacAir Global, LLC, a wholly owned subsidiary of Tactical Air Support, Inc., focuses on international training.
 In 2013, Tactical Air began providing F-5 refresher training to the Botswana Defence Force.

 Aircraft

-Tactical Air Support's flight operations began in 2008 when it became the first non-government company outside of Sukhoi trained to fly, operate, and maintain the Sukhoi Su-27 Flanker.
+Tactical Air Support's flight operations began in 2008 when it became the first private company outside of Sukhoi trained to fly, operate, and maintain the Sukhoi Su-27 Flanker.
 In September 2011, Tactical Air received an Embraer A-29 Super Tucano in contract-ready condition.
 The two-seat, turboprop Super Tucano is a specialty military light-attack aircraft renowned for its capabilities in counter-insurgency and air-to-ground bombing, and is the only one of its kind offered in the U.S. through an Aerospace/Defense services contractor as Tactical Air is the only commercial operator currently flying one.